 - As soon as they come into the office

 You can also direct them to the highly researched CDC guidelines found here.

 Sanitize, Sanitize, Sanitize

 Come into the office?
 Boom—sanitizer.
 Touched the same door handle as a dozen other coworkers?
 Boom—sanitizer.
 Running late to a morning meeting and didn’t have time to wash your hands?
 Boom—sanitizer.

 Make your office sanitizer central.
-Hang posters reminding people to use sanitizer as often as possible, and make it free and available to all.
+Hang posters reminding people to use sanitizer as often as possible, and make sanitizer free and available to all.
 No one should be fighting for germ protection.

-A great way to make sure everyone stays sanitized, keep some single-use sanitizer gel packs on hand for all employees.
+A great way to make sure everyone stays sanitized is to keep some single-use sanitizer gel packs on hand for all employees.